-The Asian Pacific American Student Affairs (APASA) along with the Office of Multicultural Engagement (OME) stands in solidarity with Asian and Asian American communities including UA students, staff, and faculty against any form of racism and discrimination related to COVID-19.
+APASA and Office of Diversity & Inclusion stands in solidarity with Asian and Asian American communities including UA students, staff, and faculty against any form of racism and discrimination related to COVID-19.
+If you or know someone who witnessed anti-Asian and Pacific Islander harassment and Hate during COVID-19, please go to this link: https://diversity.arizona.edu/apida-harassment.

 A resource center that works to build, sustain and strengthen a safe, inclusive, and open environment for faculty, staff, appointed professionals, students, alumni, parents, and guests of all gender identities and sexual orientations.